Yield and Measures: Future Revenue Benefit

 Completion of form FRB1 is mandatory and must be used in all cases in FIS where FRB could be scored to give an audit trail demonstrating the reason underlying the FRB claim, the behavioural change brought about by FIS compliance action and the calculations used showing how FRB has been worked out.

 The FRB Audit trail template (see FRB1 - FRB checklist in SEES forms and letters) sets out the conditions which must be satisfied for FRB to be scored.
 If these conditions are not satisfied, then FRB cannot be claimed.
 Complete the template with the details requested - see COG 18225 for further details.
+A completion guide has been devised within LM - this is not definitive but might aid completion.

 Particular care should be taken to ensure that the correct baseline is used to calculate the FRB i.e. the 4 months for Direct Tax and the 3 months for Indirect Tax immediately following the outcome of the intervention.
 A different period must not be used where the effect of this increases the FRB claim.